VenkatGadde9999/pm-s03-g03-project/README.md

 ## Our Project ##
 **Project Title:** TeleHealth.

-**Project Tagline:** Get a low-risk urgent health care from where you are.
+**Project Tagline:** Get a low-risk urgent health care from anywhere and anytime.

 **Team Name:** TeleCare.